tlk/homebrew-imagemagick-x11/README.md

-# Homebrew tap and formula for ImageMagick with X11 support
+# Homebrew ImageMagick with X11 support

 ## How do I install this?
 ```